nimedev/angularjs-ts/README.md

 # cd to your project folder
 npm run build
 ```
-Put all in `client/dist` folder ready for production.
+Put all in `dist` folder ready for production.

 This project include a small server ready for production